Gale of January 1976: Shipping incidents

 Capella (right) a German ship lost in the storm, after which the storm was named in that country.

 In the Irish Sea, 400 passengers aboard the Le Havre to Rosslare ferry arrived 10 hours late after being tossed in the storm.
-In Merseyside at the Tranmere Oil Terminal, high winds caused the Shell oil tanker Myrina to break loose (breaking 14 mooring lines and oil discharge hoses) and strand on a sandbank.
+In Merseyside at the Tranmere Oil Terminal, high winds caused the Shell oil tanker Myrina to break loose (breaking 14 mooring lines and oil discharge hoses) and was stranded on a sandbank.
 Thirteen tugs re-floated the tanker on the next day's high tide.
-A recently opened landing stage for the Mersey Ferry was sunk, having cost 1.25 million pounds.
+A recently opened landing stage for the Mersey Ferry was sunk, having cost 1.25 million pounds sterling.
 The former Isle of Man steamer TSS King Orry (IV) broke her mooring and ran aground in the Lune estuary, while berthed at Glasson Dock waiting to be dismantled.

 Disruption to shipping in the English Channel and North Sea was severe.
 The storm crippled shipping along the French Channel coast sinking boats at their moorings and cross-channel ferries were suspended during the duration of the storm.
 The Danish coaster Norfos radioed that it was listing off the southwest of England.
 Heavy seas broke plexiglass windows on the upper decks of a ferry travelling between Norway and Belgium.

 In Rotterdam the freighter Nopalsel 19,000 GRT broke free from its moorings, to prevent it from crashing into the port's main bridge twelve trucks were employed to pull the ship with steel cables.
 The ship Stardust was blown aground at 's-Gravenzande, later to be demolished in situ after refloatation did not succeed.

 The Italian ore carrier Brasilia 72,350 GRT collided with Forteiland (Fort Island) IJmuiden, on the way to Koninklijke Hoogovens steelworks, the tug Stentor ran aground in the salvage attempt.
 Five tugs eventually pulled the Brasilia to safety, after blocking the exit to the Port of Amsterdam for eight hours.
 In West Germany, naval helicopters rescued 22 people from ships in the lower Elbe River.
 On the Kiel Canal a gust of wind drove the 1,000 ton freighter Elbe to collide with the 1,400 ton freighter Gabbro which was left grounded.

-After radioing for help on the afternoon of Saturday, 3 January, some 30 miles north of the Dutch island of Terschelling, radio reports indicated all searches had been in vain, and the 500-ton MV Carnoustie had capsized after its cargo of grain shifted during storms in the North Sea.
+After radioing for help on the afternoon of Saturday, 3 January, some 30 mi north of the Dutch island of Terschelling, radio reports indicated all searches had been in vain, and the 500-ton MV Carnoustie had capsized after its cargo of grain shifted during storms in the North Sea.
 The ship was carrying its load from Brunsbüttel, Germany to Leith, Scotland, and all 8 crew were lost.

 To the northwest of the East Frisian Islands the 840-series coaster MS Capella registered in Rostock, East Germany began taking on water near to Borkum.
 The crew of 11 were lost before the Dutch coastguard could reach the ship.
 The name of the ship is used to name this storm in Germany, where it is known as the "Capella" storm.